chang1sun/learngit/readme.txt

-This is an original txt file!
+This is a modified txt file!